FollyMaddy/RetroPie-Share/00-scripts-00/backup/readme.md

 # generate-lr-mess-systems-1v2-alpha.sh

-Stable version to generate @valerine alike scripts with lr-mess system names.
+Test version to generate @valerine alike scripts with lr-mess system names.

 It will not generate for systems that support no media.